|

 Because

-of the way Vista is setup, you have limited rights to anything in your
+of the way Vista or 7 is setup, you have limited rights to anything

-Program Files folder by default.
-This can cause errors because some
+in your Program Files folder by default.
+This can cause errors because

 can save data to these folders, you can try to right click your applications